- Install Ray and Kueue.

 | Get queue details | kubectl describe queue | Shows detailed information about the queue and jobs. |

-| Delete a Ray Cluster | kubectl delete raycluster <cluster-name> | Replace <cluster-name> with your cluster’s name |
+| Delete a Ray cluster | kubectl delete raycluster [CLUSTER-NAME] | Replace [CLUSTER-NAME] with your cluster’s name. |

 | Shared storage path | /mnt/vast | Where shared storage is configured. |

-Testing NCCL
+Test NCCL

+Before running production workloads, we recommend verifying that NCCL communication over InfiniBand works correctly across your Ray Nodes.
 To test that InfiniBand is correctly configured with your container and cluster, you can run the scriptnccl-test/all_reduce_ray.py.

 Additional helper scripts